mmoayyed/shibboleth-idp-gradle-overlay/README.md

 Create a Run Configuration based on a Tomcat server.
 If you don't have a Tomcat instance available, [download one](https://tomcat.apache.org/) as a zip archive and configure it inside IDEA.
-When done, select that as the application server in the "Run Configuration" screen. download one as a zip archive and configure it inside IDEA.
-When done, select that as the application server in the Run Configuration screen.
+When done, select that as the application server in the "Run Configuration" screen.

 ### Server